The information has been obtained from printed

 and offer all ticket discounts etc and paperless travel for the

-VAMUS buses.
+VAMUS regional buses.

 If you are staying a while and intend to use Vamus buses more